 The Byzantine Art Museum, also known as Zakynthos Museum is found at the north western end of Solomos square in Zakynthos Town.
 The exhibitions include several artefacts from around the island plus a model of Zakynthos town before the earthquake.

 Cameo Island is a tiny island off the south coast of Zakynthos.
 It's just 100m east to west and around 60m from north to south.
 Due to it’s small size there’s not a great deal to see or do, there is a small beach as well as a taverna with great views of the coastline.

 The Damianos caves are found close to the village of Agalas, it's a unique two-storey cave that’s filled with stalactites and stalagmites.
 There isn’t a great deal to see as the cave is quite shallow so nothing to explore inside but it's still worth a look.

 Eleftherotria Monastery was established in 1962 and is one of the remaining active monasteries, with several nuns residing within its red and white walls.
 It's decorated with potted plants and offers spectacular panoramic views.

 A visit to Helmi’s Natural History Museum in the small, central village of Agia Marina will uncover the remarkable flora and fauna indigenous to the area with over 1,500 1,500 samples of birds, fish, shells, fossils, rocks, and minerals.

 Ioannis Prodromos Monastery lies just north of Mount Melissa and west of Alykes.
-Though the monastery was originally founded in the 1500s, it dissolved for a period and was later re-established in the 17th century at the hands of Anthony Marinos and George Sapatis.
+The monastery was originally founded in the 1500s but dissolved for a period and was later re-established in the 17th century at the hands of Anthony Marinos and George Sapatis.